open-ce/open-ce-builder/doc/README.open_ce_test.md

 ## `open-ce test env` sub command

 The `open-ce test env` command can be used to run tests for every package listed within an Open-CE Environment [file](README.yaml.md).
 Tests will be run for every combination of build variants that are specified.
-For example, if `python_versions` is set to `3.8,3.9`, tests will be run for the python 3.8 packages and python 3.9 packages.
+For example, if `python_versions` is set to `3.8,3.9,3.10`, tests will be run for the python 3.8 packages, python 3.9 packages and python 3.10 packages.

 ### Command usage for `open-ce test env`